wytlines100/UnverifiedV2/README.md

 - A userscript manager, such as Tampermonkey
 - A supported browser (Chrome, Firefox, Edge, or any Chromium-based browser that supports userscript extensions)
-- Miniblox.io (main site almost everyone uses this or Crazygames)
+- Miniblox.io (main domain almost everyone uses this or Crazygames)

 ## Features